-1.1 Background of the Company:
+1.1 Background of the Company

-Delhi Airport Metro Express Private Limited ("the Company or SPV" or "DAMEPL"), having CIN: U74210DL2008PTC176177, was incorporated on April 01, 2008 has its registered office at Radisson Blue plaza, Commercial Tower, A - Wing, Ground Floor, NH-8 Mahipalpur, South West Delhi, New Delhi 110037.
+Delhi Airport Metro Express Private Limited (the "Company" or "DAMEPL"), having CIN U74210DL2008PTC176177, was incorporated on April 01, 2008.
+Its registered office is at Radisson Blu plaza, Commercial Tower, A - Wing, Ground Floor, NH-8 Mahipalpur, South West Delhi, New Delhi 110037.

-DAMEPL has been set up to undertake the business of "Design, Installation, Commissioning, Operation and Maintenance of Airport Metro Express Line i.e. New Delhi - Indira Gandhi International Airport - Dwarka Sector-21" (project).
-Delhi Metro Rail Corporation Limited (DMRC) has entered into a Concession Agreement with the Company on August 25, 2008 for the project for a period of 30 years.
+DAMEPL has been set up to undertake the business of "Design, Installation, Commissioning, Operation and Maintenance of Airport Metro Express Line i.e. New Delhi - Indira Gandhi International Airport - Dwarka Sector-21" (Project).
+Delhi Metro Rail Corporation Limited (DMRC) had entered into a Concession Agreement with the Company on August 25, 2008 for the project for a period of 30 years.

-DAMEPL has terminated the concession agreement and entire assets and operations were handed over to DMRC with effect from 1st July 2013.
-The dispute was referred to the Arbitration Tribunal, which, vide its Order dated May 11, 2017, granted arbitration award in favour of DAMEPL for Rs 4,662.59 Crore.
-The said award was upheld by the single bench of Hon'ble High Court of Delhi and challenged in division bench by DMRC; it was set aside by the division bench of Hon'ble High Court of Delhi.
+Delhi Airport Metro Express Private Limited had terminated the Concession Agreement vide Termination Notice dated October 8, 2012 and entire assets and operations had been handed over to DMRC with effect from 1st July 2013.
+The dispute was referred to an Arbitral Tribunal which, vide its Award dated May 11, 2017, granted Termination Payment and other compensation in favour of DAMEPL for Rs 4,662.59 crore along with post-Award interest.
+The said Award was upheld by the single Judge bench of Hon'ble High Court of Delhi and challenged before division bench by DMRC; it was set aside by the division bench of Hon'ble High Court of Delhi on January 15, 2019.
 DAMEPL has filed Special Leave Petition before the Hon'ble Supreme Court of India against the said Judgement of Division Bench.
-The matter was listed for hearing by the Hon'ble Supreme Court on July 23, 2019.
+The matter was'listed for hearing by the Honorable Supreme Court of India on July 23, 2019.
+Meanwhile, an interim direction vide order dated April 22, 2019 was issued directing not to declare DAMEPL's accounts as Non-Performing Assets till further orders.
 However, the matter was adjourned on DMRC's request dated July 22, 2019.
 Later, the hearing could not take place due to various reasons.
-We expect the hearing to take place sometime after the present COVID-19 lockdown ends and courts reopen.
+Hearings commenced on Sept 17, 2020 and continued on Sept 21 and Oct 07, 2020 and the next hearing is scheduled to take place on July 06, 2021.